William McCary: Prophet and excommunication

 While living in Cincinnati, McCary had claimed on various occasions to be Jesus and Adam, father of the human race.
 In 1847, as the Saints resided at Winter Quarters before continuing on to the Rocky Mountains, a seemingly penitent McCary had expressed to Brigham Young and members of the Quorum of the Twelve his anguish and confusion over his racial status, saying that he wished to be seen as "a common brother" despite being "a little shade darker," to which Brigham kindly reassured him: "We don't care about the color… It's nothing to do with blood, for of one blood has God made all flesh."
 President Young urged McCary to show genuine repentance before God, remarking that the Saints had but "to serve the Lord with all our hearts" and "repent [to] regain what we have lost."

 Following this, the members of the Quorum of the Twelve—at Young's request—pooled together their private funds to assist McCary in securing a wagon and supplies to join the Saints in their westward trek.
 McCary, however, broke their trust and was promptly excommunicated.
 It was discovered that McCary had performed, within his own house, polygamous "sealings" that were clearly unauthorized.
 McCary had settled a short distance away from Winter Quarters and began attracting followers to his own brand of Mormonism.
-He instituted plural marriage among his followers, and had himself sealed to several white wives in a changed, sealing ceremony that consisted of sex with him and his first wife Lucy.
+He instituted plural marriage among his followers, and had himself sealed to several white wives in a ceremony that consisted of sex with him and his first wife Lucy.

 In the wake of McCary's scandal and excommunication, the members of the Twelve immediately distanced themselves from him while encouraging the Saints to do the same.
 McCary quickly left Winter Quarters and the surrounding settlements, fleeing to Missouri and eventually to Canada.
 Some residents of Cincinnati, Winter Quarters, and other townships had entertained McCary's teachings, including his promulgation of an "immediate consummation" sort of polygamous union, and upon whose adherents he was said to confer "priesthood blessings" using a "golden rod."